 I’ve also wondered if the Prince Harmings in my life have endured any “emotional consequences” after behaving so badly.

 I have some good news for Karma Seekers – a fascinating answer – found in a recent study published in the Journal of Positive Psychology – all about whether mean, toxic people feel happiness.

 To be specific…

-Researchers found that people who are “givers” (fulfillment-directed people who value meaningful connections and living with purpose) wind up feeling a “deeper, more lasting joy” than people who are “takers” (shallow-happiness-directed folks who are about taking what they want – when they want it to satisfy their egos and self).
+Researchers found that people who are “givers” (fulfillment-directed people who are soul-directed/growth-directed) wind up feeling a “deeper, more lasting joy” than people who are “takers” (shallow-happiness-directed folks – who are ego-directed).